SSCHAcode/sschacode.github.io/Tutorials/VariableCellRelaxation.md

 from __future__ import print_function
 ```

-    Using matplotlib backend: Qt5Agg
-    Populating the interactive namespace from numpy and matplotlib

 ## The ab-initio parameters

-Here we setup the calculator to compute the energy, forces and pressures of the BO energy landscape.
+Here we setup the calculator to compute the energy, forces, and pressures of the BO energy landscape.
 Please, refer to [Espresso pw.x guide](https://www.quantum-espresso.org/Doc/INPUT_PW.html) for the detailed description on the input parameters, and [ASE Espresso calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/espresso.html) for a description on how to properly setup an Espresso calculator suited for your application.

 ```python